drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters (Example):** -L "c:\emulators\retroarch\cores\a5200_libretro.dll" -f<br>
 **Fullscreen Parameter:** -f<br>

-This emulator is available for Windows x64<br>
+This emulator is available for Windows-x64.<br>
 Core documentation can be found on [Libretro Website](https://docs.libretro.com/library/atari800/).<br>
 Core may require BIOS files or system files to work properly.